The Wyatt Family (American Guns): Renee Wyatt

 Mother to Kurt and Paige Wyatt from her previous marriage to Charles Grewcock of Connecticut, whom Renee divorced in 2007.
 Renee married Rich Wyatt in 2010 after giving birth to two younger daughters, Brooke born in 2006 and Ginger born in 2009.

 Kurt Wyatt

-Kurt trained as a firearms instructor with a view to joining his step-father's enterprise.
+Kurt trained as a firearms instructor to join his step-father's enterprise.
 He specializes in engraving custom designs onto guns to sell, qualifying as an engraver at age 19.
 His first engraving was a custom-built Henry '66 replica lever action rifle.
 Kurt died in February 2021 at the age of 31.

 Paige Wyatt

 Paige has her own gun collection as well as having her own website to sell Paige Wyatt merchandise.
 Paige has her own line of clothing through a company called Hughwear.

 Family roles in American Guns

 A typical episode consisted of displays of guns which often incorporated the entire family.
 They would shoot and give brief reviews of guns.
 As well as that the shows often showed the family helping with gun conversions.
 Often the entire family would participate in the guns' modification or construction though Renee would usually not play a large role.
 As Kurt is the only custom engraver on the premises he would often be given the task of etching the Gunsmoke’s logo or other designs onto the firearm.
 Rich would oversee the production and comment and expand on the work of the employees of Gunsmokes.
 Paige would not take part in the main production of firearms but would be the main person for sales or interacting with third party workers (like cobblers or custom painters).
 As well as that the show regularly had Rich and his son Kurt fly out on his helicopter to different locations in order to purchase guns from fellow collectors.
 This would often be the part of the show when Rich’s selling techniques would allow him to make a sale.
 He did this by challenging the collector to shooting completions or selling rare collectors guns or other memorabilia including bars of silver.
 They would also touch on Kurt's shooting excellence and Rich's wish for him to take over the family business one day.
 The show featured the family interacting with the gunsmith employees, collectors and special guests including The Bachelorettes Jesse Csincsak.
 This would end with the special guest having an opportunity to fire whatever gun they had made for them.
 The targets would often be rigged with explosives resulting in huge blasts when the guests fire at the last target.